 Family Life Committee

 The Family Life Committee develops and coordinates enrichment opportunities and programs for families at various stages of the life cycle.
-If you would like more information about this committee, you may email Sheila De Luca or call the Parish Office.
+If you would like more information about this committee, you may email Susan Perrault or call the Parish Office.